TimothyGillespie/JavaScriptHashDataStructures/README.md

 # MutableHashMap

 This library provides an alternative which provide look-ups by value.
-It does this by requiring you to implement its [src/lib/interfaces/Hashable.ts](Hashable interface) and keep the contract:
+It does this by requiring you to implement its [Hashable Interface](src/lib/interfaces/Hashable.ts) and keep the contract:

 You can then use your class with the MutableHashMap.
 A simple example may look like this: